 - Create PnP data.
 You can select one or more pads and define a PnP component or fiducial mark to be located at the center of the rectangle surrounding the selected pads.

 - Edit PnP data.
 You can edit the designator, side, rotation and description text for any component.

 A BOM is a list of the components that are to be used with the printed circuit board.
 The BOM is used to select and purchase the correct components as well as to specify where each component should be placed on the printed circuit board.

 In many cases, a BOM contains component descriptions that require some interpretation by the purchaser, due to inconsistent or incomplete specifications.
-The Assembly Data Manager attempts to improve the usability of the BOM by applying a number of parameter recognition techniques and attempting to match components in the user's BOM to a database of known components.
+The Assembly Data Manager attempts to improve the usability of the BOM by applying a number of parameter recognition techniques.

 The procedure is as follows: